SayedNadim/Gated_Convolution_Tensorflow/README.md

 # GatedConvolution-TF
-An initial TensorFlow implementation of Free-Form Image Inpainting with Gated Convolution (https://arxiv.org/abs/1806.03589).
+An unofficial TensorFlow implementation of Free-Form Image Inpainting with Gated Convolution (https://arxiv.org/abs/1806.03589).

+#### This is still an ongoing implementation.
+Please feel free to suggest bugs or improvements.

 ### Dependencies
 1. Python 3